MissKome/JavaScript-API-Path/Mocha-JavaScript-Test-Framework/README.md

 👉describe () : is a simple way to group our tests in mocha

 👉it (): is a way to describe the individual test cases.

+~Mocha Hooks
+👉before () : runs before all tests in the code block 👉after () : runs after all tests in the code block 👉beforeEach () : runs before each tests in the code block 👉afterEach () : runs after each tests in the code block